jspm/jspm.org/docs/cdn.md

 Modules are resolved as URLs, with the package.json `"dependencies"` field used to determine version ranges of package dependencies.
 Node.js builtin imports like `util` are replaced with optimized Browserify library references.

 Only dependencies on npm are supported.
-New registries may be supported in future or for other registry types custom private registry installations could be requested.
+New registries may be supported in future or for other registry types.
+Custom private registry installations could be requested.

 ### Assets